Definition of Lenz's law in English:

 - This is created because of a principle known as Lenz's law.

-mid 19th century: named after Heinrich F. E. Lenz (1804–65), German physicist.
+Mid 19th century: named after Heinrich F. E. Lenz (1804–65), German physicist.

 Definition of Lenz's law in:

-- The British & World English dictionary
+- British & World English dictionary